Experiencing Menstrual-like bad cramps after period has ended? You are not alone.

 Uterine incapacity happens when the uterus does not completely shed all the blood it is suppose to, during a period.

-If the uterus doesn't get rid of all the blood during menstruation this can cause spotting and cramping after period ends.
+If the uterus doesn't get rid of all the blood during menstruation this can cause spotting and cramping after your period ends.

 If you are still cramping 3 days after your period has ended you may be wondering if this is normal.